zachwick/ze/docs/index.md

   char *template = editorPrompt("Select Template: (N)otes | (R)eadme | (E)mail", NULL);
 ```

-The "else if" block that needs to be added after the last "else if" but before the final "else" blockk would then look like the following:
+The "else if" block that needs to be added after the last "else if" but before the final "else" block would then look like the following:

 ```c
  else if (strcasecmp(template, "e") == 0) {